openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

     page 242

     .
-*   Loader—You use the Loader class to load external assets (either SWF files or graphics).
+*   Loader—You use the Loader class to load external assets (either projects or graphics).
 For more information, see

     “Loading display content dynamically” on page 198